aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-spreadsheet-content/_index.md

 ### OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/SearchControllor/SearchSpreadsheetContent) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+<a href="https://reference.aspose.cloud/cells/#/SearchControllor/SearchSpreadsheetContent" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

 Using an SDK is the fastest way to integrate the search functionality.
 The SDK abstracts the HTTP layer, allowing you to call the API with minimal code.
-See the full list of SDKs in the [GitHub repository](https://github.com/aspose-cells-cloud).
+See the full list of SDKs in the <a href="https://github.com/aspose-cells-cloud" rel="noopener noreferrer">GitHub repository</a>.

 The following code examples demonstrate how to invoke the Search Spreadsheet Content operation with various SDKs: